rishimohan/rishimohan.me/data/blog/where-you-are.md

 ![Where you are - Rishi Mohan](/images/posts/where-you-are.jpg)

-_Where's home?_ Yes, it's where you are
+_Where's your home?_ It's where you are

-You're home for memories that randomly make you smile.
+You're your home for memories that randomly make you smile.
 You're home for all the adventures you've taken, for all the mischiefs you've done